tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     MSIIGATRLQNDKSDTYSAGPCYAGGCSAFTPRGTCGKDWDLGEQTCASGFCTSQPLCAR
     IKKTQVCGLRYSSKGKDPLVSAEWDSRGAPYVRCTYDADLIDTQAQVDQFVSMFGESPSL
     AERYCMRGVKNTAGELVSRVSSDADPAGGWCRKWYSAHRGPDQDAALGSFCIKNPGAADC

+The beauty of the ``head`` command is that it allows you to quickly view the beginning of a file without having to read in the content of the entire file.
+The latter can present a real problem if working on "big data" files.
+In fact, this is also the beauty of pipes, which allows downstream programs to work on the stream of data without having to wait for it to be written to or read from disk.

 By default the ``head`` command writes out the first ten lines.
 However, this can be modified using the ``-n`` option, for example to write out the first 20